twallema/pyIEEM/data/README.md

 #### shape

+##### SWE

 + `SWE.json`: geojson file containing shapes of Swedish counties.
 Retrieved from: https://geodata.lib.utexas.edu/catalog/stanford-gp821bc1566

 + `conversion_SWE.py`: Script to clean the raw geojson shape file for Sweden.

+##### BE

++ Shape files containing shapes of Belgian provinces.
+Retrieved from http://www.diva-gis.org/datadown

++ `conversion_BE.py`: Script to clean the raw shape file for Belgium.
+Limburg province was split in two for some weird reason so this had to be resolved.

 #### demographic